 The RS3 keeps the same 2.5-litre, five-cylinder formula as before, only now it puts out 369lb ft of torque over an increased range of 2250rpm to 5600rpm.
 Power is 394bhp, though a new ECU means the new RS 3 is more responsive at lower revs; it’ll smash 62mph from a standstill in 3.8 seconds – 0.3 faster than before.
 And it all goes through a seven-cog DCT.

-Top speed is limited 155mph in the standard RS3, though that’s unlocked to a 174mph in Launch Editions and Vorsprung trims.
-The RS Dynamic package takes things further to 180mph – and even throws in ceramic brakes to cope with the extra velocity.
+Top speed is limited to 155mph in the standard RS3, though that’s unlocked to a 174mph in Launch Editions and Vorsprung trims.
+The RS Dynamic package takes things further to 180mph – and welcomes those ceramic brakes to cope with the extra velocity.

 In oversteer situations, the RS 3 will load the inside rear with a bit more power, helping to negate a slide and keep the car straight.
 But if you really want to go sideways, the RS3’s torque splitter will also force all its torque through just one rear wheel.